Unboxed-Software/solana-course/content/solana-nft.md

 - `price` is set to `1`, meaning each NFT will cost 1 SOL.
 - `number` is set to `5`, meaning the collection has 5 NFTs total.
 - `goLiveDate` is set to a date in the past so that the collection will be live as soon as we upload it.
 - `storage` is set to `arweave` which means the metadata will be stored for 7 days on arweave.
-Rembember, if we were doing this for Mainnet we would use `arweave-sol` to make the storage permanent.
+Remember, if we were doing this for Mainnet we would use `arweave-sol` to make the storage permanent.
-- `noRetainAuthority` is set to `false` so that minter of the NFT cannot change the metadata.
+- `noRetainAuthority` is set to `false` so that the minter of the NFT cannot change the metadata.
 - `noMutable` is set to `false` so that we can update the metadata after the fact if we need to.

 ### 5. Prepare Assets

 Now let's prepare the assets for our candy machine.
 The starter code includes an `assets` folder that holds the images and the metadata files we'll use for our collection.

 Open the `0.json` file.
 Notice that all of the fields are already filled out except for the `address` field under `creators`.
 You'll need to set this to the address we imported to Phantom.
-Do this for the remaining `json` files in the `assets` folder.
+Do this for the remaining `.json` files in the `assets` folder.

 ```json
 {